 Medical debt can stem from an unexpected accident or illness.
 They can accumulate quickly – and as much as 40% of Americans have debt troubles related to medical bills.

 Credit Card Debts

 One of the most prevalent types of unsecured debt is credit card debt.
-With more than $1 trillion total credit card debt as of 2017, Americans have hit a record-high level when it comes to credit cards.
+With more than $1 trillion total credit card debt in 2017, Americans have hit a record-high level when it comes to credit card debts.

-Also known as a signature loan, a borrower may apply for an unsecured personal loan for many different reasons – to start up a business, to finance home repairs, or take a vacation.
+Also known as signature loans, a borrower may apply for an unsecured personal loan for many different reasons – to start up a business, to finance home repairs, or take a vacation.
 This type of loan can be funded by a bank, online lending company, or credit union.